lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 Please be aware that the partitions `gpu`, `gpu1` and `gpu2` can only be used for non-interactive jobs which are submitted by `sbatch`.
 Interactive jobs (`salloc`, `srun`) will have to use the partition `gpu-interactive`.
-SLURM will automatically select the right partition if the partition parameter (-p) is omitted.
+Slurm will automatically select the right partition if the partition parameter (-p) is omitted.

-**Note:** Due to an unresolved issue concering the SLURM job scheduling behavior, it is currently not practical to use `--ntasks-per-node` together with GPU jobs.
+**Note:** Due to an unresolved issue concerning the Slurm job scheduling behavior, it is currently not practical to use `--ntasks-per-node` together with GPU jobs.
 If you want to use multiple nodes, please use the parameters `--ntasks` and `--mincpus` instead.
 The values of mincpus \* nodes has to equal ntasks in this case.